-Septembers mortgage data for Spain released by INE.
+Septembers loan data for Spain released by INE.

 As was the same in August for Spanish mortgages the month of September was well down on the previous year as it would appear completions still get delayed post the new regulation and process for completion.